-Today is the 39th birthday of Garrett Marrero, co-founder and brewmaster of Maui Brewing.
+Today is the 40th birthday — the Big 4-O — of Garrett Marrero, co-founder and brewmaster of Maui Brewing.
 His brewery started as a brewpub on the island in 2005, and quickly expanded to include a small production brewery, but more recently Maui built a much, much bigger brewery in Kihei, which is centrally located, and not too far from the airport.
-I’ve known Garrett for a number of years, but finally had the chance to visit his breweries on Maui during a family vacation there during Thanksgiving week last year.
+I’ve known Garrett for a number of years, but finally had the chance to visit his breweries on Maui during a family vacation there during Thanksgiving week a coulpe of years ago.
 Garrett’s a great person and terrific brewer, giving you more than enough reasons to visit him on the island of Maui.
 Join me in wishing Garrett a very happy birthday.

 Maui Brewing has announced that their new Director of Brewery Operations will be Jesse Houck.
 Houck was most recently at Golden Road Brewing in Los Angeles, and prior to that was in the Bay Area with both Drake’s Brewing and 21st Amendment.